massgravel/massgrave.dev/index.md

 -   Available in All In One & Separate Files Version
 -   Fully Open Source
 -   Fewer antivirus detections
--   Files are either transparent batch script or official from Microsoft
+-   Files are either transparent batch scripts or official from Microsoft

 ------------------------------------------------------------------------